 Horizon Is An Imaginary Line

-Horizon is an Imaginary Line is an experimental light and electroacoustic installation that transforms the experience of the Playhouse Theatre space into a poetic experience of nature.
-The piece innovated the use of a moving image by projecting it into a space filled with a haze to create seemingly tangible sculptures made of light.
+Horizon is an Imaginary Line is an immersive light and sound installation that transforms the experience of the amphitheater stage into a poetic experience of nature.
+The piece used a moving image by projecting it into a space filled with a haze to create seemingly tangible sculptures made of light.
 The sculptures wrapped around visitors and continuously changed forms to emulate the vast scale of the universe and the sublimity of nature.

 The sound space was composed by Daniel Peterson.
 It is an electroacoustic counterpoint to the experience of kinetic light that enhances the ambiance of space by appearing at the threshold of perception and then morphing over time.